Updated on 27th Feb, 23 2232 Views

 • Linux server administration experience or a deep understanding of Linux/Unix

-• Prototype, develop and apply software integrations based on user feedback.
+• Prototype, develop, and apply software integrations based on user feedback.

 • Implement automation tools and frameworks (CI/CD pipelines).

-• Analyze code and communicate detailed reviews to development teams to ensure a marked improvement and timely completion of projects.
+• Analyze code and communicate detailed reviews to development teams to ensure marked improvement and timely completion of projects.

-• Able to carry out approaches such as risk-management, clustering, load balancing, and failover.
+• Able to carry out approaches such as risk management, clustering, load balancing, and failover.

 • Conduct system tests for security, performance, and availability.